Basic and clinical research have been fundamental to the mission of Cleveland Clinic since its establishment in 1921.

 - Skin-sparing and nipple-sparing mastectomy

-- Minimally invasive techniques in aesthetic and reconstructive surgery
+- Plastic surgery innovations, such as minimally invasive techniques in aesthetic and reconstructive surgery

 - Outcome data in aesthetic facial surgery, and aesthetic and reconstructive breast surgery